greenelab/deep-review/manuscript.md

 of the input that are responsible for a particular output.
 These can be broadly divided into perturbation-based approaches and backpropagation-based approaches.

-Pertubration-based approaches change parts of the input and observe the impact on the output of the network.
+Perturbation-based approaches change parts of the input and observe the impact on the output of the network.
 Alipanahi et al. [@jJHZHWrl] and Zhou & Troyanskaya [@2UI1BZuD] scored genomic sequences by introducing virtual mutations at individual positions in the sequence and